-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Projects will be evaluated according to the criteria noted below.
-Inclusion in an Opportunity Zone (5 percent of overall score) Inclusion in a DCEO Underserved Area (5 percent of overall score) Project Impact/Per Capita Cost: In order to maximize the number of beneficiaries, points will be assigned according to the grant funds requested per person served.
-A maximum of ten points will be assigned to projects requesting \$1,000 or less per person served.
+Describe all of the criteria Projects will be evaluated according to the criteria noted below. that will be used to select 1.
+Inclusion in an Opportunity Zone (5 percent of overall score) applications and the 2.
+Inclusion in a DCEO Underserved Area (5 percent of overall score) relative importance of these criteria.
+3. Project Impact/Per Capita Cost: In order to maximize the number of beneficiaries, points will be assigned according to the grant funds requested per person served.
+A maximum of ten point will be assigned to projects requesting \$1,000 or less per person served.
 No points will be assigned to projects requesting \$5,000 or more per person.
-4. Additional Funding: Additional points will be assessed for communities contributing other funding toward the completion of the proposed project.
+4. Additional Funding:Â Additional points will be assessed for communities contributing other funding toward the completion of the proposed project.
 A maximum of 5 points will be assigned to projects contributing \$150,000 or more of the total project costs.
 No points will be assigned to projects contributing less than \$50,000.
-Threat to Health & Safety/Urgency (25 percent of overall score): The degree to which present condition affect public health and safety, and the severity and immediacy of the problem If only summary criteria were described, how can potential applicants access application manuals or other Application Guidelines and forms can be found at: https://dceo.illinois.gov/ state publications describing the application criteria?
+Threat to Health & Safety/Urgency (25 percent of overall score): The degree to which present conditions affect public health and safety, and the severity and immediacy of the problem If only summary criteria were described, how can potential applicants access application manuals or other Application Guidelines and forms can be found at:https://dceo.illinois.gov/ state publications describing the application criteria?
 (CDBG only)

-Describe the process for

-awarding funds to state

-recipients and how the

-state will make its

-allocation available

-to units of general local

-government, and non-

-profit organizations,

-including community and

-faith-based

-organizations.
-(ESG only)

-Identify the method of

-selecting project sponsors

-(including providing full

-access to grassroots faith-

-based and other

-community-based

-organizations).
-(HOPWA

-only)

-····//
+Describe the process for awarding funds to state recipients and how the state will make its allocation available N/A to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other N/A community-based organizations).
+(HOPWA only)

-Describe how resources Program Category Budget Ceiling Deadline will be allocated among Ongoing (non-competitive Programs funding categories.
-Economic Development (ED) \$1,980,641 \$1,000,000 NA Disaster Response (DR) \$0 \$250,000 NA Competitive Programs Public Infrastructure (PI) \$19,500,000 \$1,500,000 TBD Housing Rehabilitation (HR) \$7,000,000 \$650,000 TBD Describe threshold factors and grant size limits.
-1.Low to Moderate Income Benefit Requirement: Each application must include documentation that the proposed project will benefit at least 51.0 percent LMI persons.
-2.Documentation of Threat to Health and Safety: Each application should detail the public infrastructure needs to be addressed by the proposed project.
-3. Water and Sewer Rates: A fundamental principle of utility fund financing is that user rates should be sufficient to fund the entire cost of utility system operations.
-Minimum grant award is \$300,000; grant ceiling is \$1,500,000

-What are the outcome measures expected as a result of the method of distribution?
-The number of persons served for the Public Infrastructure program is calculated by dividing the program budget of \$19,500,000 by the grant ceiling of \$1,500,000; equating to 13; and then multiplying by the average number of persons served by each Public Infrastructure grant (500); equaling 6500.
-5 State Program Name: Emergency Solutions Grants Program Funding Sources: ESG Describe the state program The Emergency Solutions Grants provides funding to engage homeless individuals and families living on addressed by the Method the street: improve the number and quality of emergency shelters for homeless individuals and families: of Distribution. help operate these shelters; provide essential services to shelter residents; rapidly re-house homeless individuals and families and prevent families/individuals from becoming homeless.
+Describe how resources will Program Category Budget Ceiling Deadline be allocated among funding categories.
+Ongoing (non-competitive Programs ¢ 1 090 C4 1 ¢1.000.0 000 NA Economic Development (ED) Disaster Response (DR) \$ 1,980,64: \$0 1 \$1,000,0 \$250,000 Competitive Programs · Public Infrastructure (PI) \$19,500,000) \$1,000,00 00 TBD Housing Rehabilitation (HR) \$ 7,000,00 0 \$ 650,00 00 TBD Describe threshold factors and grant size limits. rs 1.Low to Moderate Income Benefit Requirement: Each application must include documental proposed project will benefit at least 51.0 percent LMI persons.
+2.Documentation of Threat to Health a needs to be addressed by the propose • application s should detail the public infrastructure 3.Water and Sewer Rates: A fundamen sufficient to fund the entire cost of util • nancing is that user rates should be Minimum grant award is \$300,000; gra int ceiling is \$1, 000,000 What are the outcome measures expected as a result of the method of distribution?
+The number of persons served for the program budget of \$19,500,000 by the multiplying by the average number of 9750. grant ceiling of \$1,000,000; equating to 19.5; and then 5 State Program Name: HOME Multifamily (including CHDO) Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
+Multifamily new construction and reha Organizations - CHDOs) bilitation (inclu ding Commu nity Housing Development